threatcode/threatcode-onion/salt/sensoroni/files/analyzers/README.md

 Analyzers may need dynamic configuration data, such as credentials or other secrets, in order to complete their function.
 Optional configuration files can provide this information, and are expected to reside in the analyzer's directory.
 Configuration files are typically written in YAML syntax for ease of modification.

-Configuration files for analyzers included with Threat Code will be pillarized, meaning they derive their custom values from the Saltstack pillar data.
+Configuration files for analyzers included with Security Onion will be pillarized, meaning they derive their custom values from the Saltstack pillar data.
 For example, an analyzer that requires a user supplied credential might contain a config file resembling the following, where Jinja templating syntax is used to extra Salt pillar data:

 ```yaml
 username: {{ salt['pillar.get']('sensoroni:analyzers:myanalyzer:username', '') }}